 2: Black Screen Problem

-A plethora of Galaxy A51 users have complained that the display becomes black sometimes.
-Most of the times it happens because of choosing “Adaptive Brightness” – therefore, switch off “Adaptive Brightness” to solve this issue.
+A plethora of Galaxy A51 users has complained that the display becomes black sometimes.
+Most of the time it happens because of choosing “Adaptive Brightness” – therefore, switch off “Adaptive Brightness” to solve this issue.
 If, however, the problems remain the same, applying the “Wipe Cache” technique is a bold move as it’s an excellent method to get rid of the black screen problem.
-Here is how to wipe cache partition:
+Here is how to wipe the cache partition: